itsParmesan/HPML-Final-Project/README.md

 4) \<Model>_Finetuning_Baseline: Measure the time taken to finetune the model for a couple of epochs on a specific CoT task.
 5) \<Model>_Finetuning_LoRA: Measure the time taken to finetune the model for a couple of epochs on a specific CoT task using LoRA.

+## Code Execution
+Any notebook can be run by simply selecting the "Run all" option in the "Runtime" dropdown.
+Kaggle or Hugging Face login might be required at some points in the notebooks, the required credentials for which are present in a text box above the cell running the login function in each of the notebooks.

 ## Results
 Please find details on the obtained results and the related discussion in the paper submitted along with this repository.